Sam & Max Beyond Time and Space: Episodes

+Sam & Max travel to hell to confront Satan and retrieve Bosco's lost soul.;

 Release

 Unlike Save the World, where GameTap users were able to access each episode two weeks before it was available through Telltale's website, Beyond Time and Space reduced this period down to one day.
 The first episode, "Ice Station Santa", was released on November 8 on GameTap, followed by a worldwide release on November 9.
 The second episode was delayed until January 11, 2008.
 New episodes were thereafter released on the second Thursday and Friday of each month.

+A playable demo of Episode 1: Ice Station Santa was released on the DVD home release of The Adventures of Sam & Max: Freelance Police in March 2008.

 As with Save the World in 2007, Beyond Time and Space was released on Steam on May 16, 2008.

-Atari published Sam & Max Beyond Time and Space worldwide for both Microsoft Windows (in 2009) and Wii (in 2010).
+Atari published the physical versions of Sam & Max Beyond Time and Space worldwide for both Microsoft Windows (in 2009) and Wii (in 2010).
 The game also received fully localized releases in French and German, as well as Italian and Spanish subtitles for the foreign language versions of Beyond Time and Space.

 Sam & Max Season One and Two were released for Xbox Live Arcade in February 2009.
 Telltale also officially named Season Two Beyond Time and Space.

 A remaster by Skunkape Games was released in December 2021 for Windows, Nintendo Switch, and Xbox One, and in September 2022 for PlayStation 4.
 Like the Save the World remaster, it features new cinematics and music, improved character models and lighting, and some re-recorded dialogue.

 Reception

-Episode 1: Ice Station Santa

-Episode 1: Ice Station Santa received positive reviews.
-It received an aggregated score of 82% on GameRankings based on 32 reviews and 82/100 on Metacritic based on 32 reviews.

-Episode 2: Moai Better Blues

-Episode 2: Moai Better Blues received positive reviews.
-It received an aggregated score of 81% on GameRankings based on 32 reviews and 80/100 on Metacritic based on 30 reviews.

-Episode 3: Night of the Raving Dead

-Episode 3: Night of the Raving Dead received positive reviews.
-It received an aggregated score of 80% on GameRankings based on 28 reviews and 79/100 on Metacritic based on 26 reviews.